Federal law and guidance on this subject should be reviewed together with this section.

-- Effective October 1, 2013, Maryland employers with 50 or more employees must provide eligible employees with a one-day leave of absence on the day that employee's immediate family member is leaving for or returning from active military duty outside of the US as a member of the US armed forces.
-Also effective on October 1, certain Maryland employers must provide reasonable accommodations to pregnant employees who are temporarily disabled.
-See Family Military Leave; Reasonable Accommodations for Disabilities Due to Pregnancy Law.
+- Eligible employees may take a one-day leave of absence on the day an immediate family member is leaving for or returning from active military duty outside of the US as a member of the US armed forces.
+See Family Military Leave.

 - Employers with 15 or more employees may be required to provide pregnancy disability leave under certain circumstances.
 See Pregnancy Disability Leave and Accommodation.

 - The Maryland Flexible Leave Act allows an employee to use leave with pay for bereavement or to care for an immediate family member who is ill.
 See Kin Care Leave.

 - Employers may be required to provide paid leave to adoptive parents under certain circumstances.
 See Adoption Leave.

 - The Maryland Healthy Working Families Act (MHWFA) requires an employer with 15 or more employees to provide paid sick and safe leave, while an employer with fewer than 15 employees must provide unpaid sick and safe leave.
 See Paid Sick Leave.

 - Montgomery County has requirements pertaining to paid sick leave.
 See Local Requirements.